Pseudoholomorphic Curves Relative to a Normal Crossings Symplectic Divisor: Compactification: Log pseudoholomorphic maps

 and their equivalence class defines a single element of $\ov\cM^{\log}_{1,\eset}(X,D,2(C_1\!+\!C_2))$ with the trivial automorphism group. \eEx

 In Section~\ref{Cpt_s}, for $J$ as in the statement of Theorem~\ref{Compactness_th}, we will lift the Gromov convergence topology to a compact sequential convergence topology on (\ref{LogCpt_e}) such that the forgetful map (\ref{FogetLog_e}) is a continuous local embedding.
 It follows that the lifted topology is also metrizable.
 If $g\!>\!0$, globally, (\ref{FogetLog_e}) behaves like an immersion.
-If $\mfs\!\in\!(\N^S)^k$, by Lemma~\ref{ExpectedGamma_lmm} bellow, $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ is a compact space of the expected real dimension \bEq{ExpectedDim_e} 2\big(c_1^{TX(-\log D)}(A) + (\dim_\C X-3)(1-g) + k\big). \eEq In subsequent papers we will construct Kuranishi-type charts of dimension (\ref{ExpectedDim_e}) around every point of $\ov\cM^{\log}_{g,\mfs}(X,D,A)$.\\
+If $\mfs\!\in\!(\N^N)^k$, by Lemma~\ref{ExpectedGamma_lmm} bellow, $\ov\cM^{\log}_{g,\mfs}(X,D,A)$ is a compact space of the expected real dimension \bEq{ExpectedDim_e} 2\Big(c_1^{TX(-\log D)}(A) + (\dim_\C X-3)(1-g) + k\Big). \eEq In subsequent papers we will construct Kuranishi-type charts of dimension (\ref{ExpectedDim_e}) around every point of $\ov\cM^{\log}_{g,\mfs}(X,D,A)$.\\

 The following example describes the log compactification of the moduli space of lines in $\P^2$ relative to a transverse union of two hyperplanes (lines).
-Even in this simple example, E. Ionel was not\footnote{In a discussion that happened at Simons Center in Spring 2014 and a series of follow-up emails.} able to precisely describe her compactification and verify that it is compact/Hausdorff.
-In \cite{PExa}, Brett Parker gives a tropical description of ``a compactification'' which is different than the natural outcome of Example~\ref{2LinesP2_ex}.
+The same example is studied in \cite{BP3}, where Parker uses tropical geometry to describe Ionel's compactification in \cite{I} and compare it with his construction.

 \bEx{2LinesP2_ex} Let $X\!=\!\P^2$ with projective coordinates $[x_1,x_2,x_3]$, $D_1\!=\!(x_1\!=\!0)$, $D_2\!=\!(x_2\!=\!0)$, $D\!=\!D_1\cup D_2$, $A\!=\![1]\!\in\!H_2(\P^2,\Z)\cong \Z$, and $\mfs\!=\!((1,0),(0,1))$.
-Then, as we show below, the moduli space \bEq{CaseStudy_e} \ov\cM^{\log}_{0,\mfs}(X,D,[1]) \eEq can be identified\footnote{The identification is homeomorphic with respect to the topology that we describe in Section~\ref{Cpt_s}.} with $B_{\pt_1,\pt_2} \P^2_{\tn{dual}}$ (two point blowup of $\P^2$), where $\P^2_{\tn{dual}}$ is the dual space of lines in $X\!=\!\P^2$, $\pt_1$ is the point corresponding to the line $D_1$, and $\pt_2$ is the point corresponding to the line $D_2$.
+Then, as we show below, the moduli space \bEq{CaseStudy_e} \ov\cM^{\log}_{0,\mfs}(X,D,[1]) \eEq can be identified\footnote{the identification is homeomorphic with respect to the topology that we describe in Section~\ref{Cpt_s}.} with $B_{\pt_1,\pt_2} \P^2_{\tn{dual}}$ (two point blowup of $\P^2$), where $\P^2_{\tn{dual}}$ is the dual space of lines in $X\!=\!\P^2$, $\pt_1$ is the point corresponding to the line $D_1$, and $\pt_2$ is the point corresponding to the line $D_2$.
 Let $E_1$ and $E_2$ be the exceptional curves of $B_{\pt_1,\pt_2} \P^2_{\tn{dual}}$ and $L$ be the proper transform of the line connecting $\pt_1$ and $\pt_2$.
 Any line in $X$ not passing through $D_{12}$ intersects $D_1$ and $D_2$ at two disjoint points $z^1$ and $z^2$, respectively.
 By (\ref{Ordx_e1}),

 This gives an identification of

 with $B_{\pt_1,\pt_2} \P^2\!-\!
 (E_1\cup E_2 \cup L)$.
 Every other log map $(u,[\ze])$ with smooth domain in (\ref{CaseStudy_e}) is either of depth $\{1\}$ or of depth $\{2\}$ with two marked points $z^1$ and $z^2$ of the corresponding orders.
 Those of depth $\{1\}$ are given by an isomorphism $u\colon \P^1\!\stackrel{\cong}{\lra}\!D_1$ and a holomorphic section $\ze$ of $\cN_XD_1\!\cong\!\cO_{\P^1}(1)$, such that $\ze$ has a simple zero at the marked point $z^1$ and $z^1\!\neq\!z^2\!=\!u^{-1}(D_2)$.
 Such $[\ze]$ is uniquely determined by $u(z^1)\!\in\!D_1\!\cong\! \P^1$.
 Therefore, via the identification